schrodinger.application.jaguar.qrnn.temp_opt module¶

 An optimization function that is called with the result of brute force minimization as initial guess.

-as keyword arguments.
+finishshould takefuncand the initial guess as positional arguments, and takeargsas keyword arguments.
+It may additionally takefull_outputand/ordispas keyword arguments.
 Use None if no “polishing” function is to be used.
 See Notes for more details.- dispbool, optional

 Set to True to print convergence messages from the